walkerning/aw_nas/doc/enas_cfg_notes.md

 #### Component `controller`

-Controller is responsible for searching in the search space in an efficient way, utilizing the information of previously explored architectures.
+The controller is responsible for searching in the search space in an efficient way, utilizing the information of previously explored architectures.
 The method call `controller.sample` samples out architecture rollouts to be evaluated.

 `aw_nas` supports several types of controllers, including RL-learned RNNs, differentiable learned ones, population-mutation ones (e.g., evolutionary),  predictor-based ones.
 In ENAS, RNN sampler that is learned using RL techniques is adopted, and a sample configuration of this `rl` controller is as follows: